Eleta Wright, MSW

 Eleta founded Black Men Against Domestic Violence in Snohomish County, and is a co-founder of the South King County LGBTQ Task Force.
-She was the inaugural chair of the King County Health Care for the Homeless Network Governance Council, where she is still active.
-She serves as a member of LGBTQ Allyship’s South King County LGBTQ Housing Committee, and as the First Mother of Liberation United Church of Christ, Seattle.
+She served as a member of LGBTQ Allyship’s South King County LGBTQ Housing Committee.
+The inaugural chair of the King County Health Care for the Homeless Network Governance Council, Eleta continues to serve as the convener of the Equity and Social Justice Committee and as the First Mother of Liberation United Church of Christ, Seattle.

 Eleta on Color Commentary